Tsimina/Single_Image_Dehazing/README.md

 ```
 ## Perfromance

+For our experiments, we observed that the training curves tend to plateau around epoch 20, indicating convergence of both reconstruction loss and perceptual metrics such as PSNR and SSIM.
+All models were trained using an NVIDIA GTX 1660 Ti GPU, with a typical training duration of approximately 4, up to 6 hours when following our proposed methodology and input configuration.

 | Model                 | PSNR val (dB) | SSIM val (%) |
 |:---------------------:|:-------------:|:------------:|
 | DCP+UNet vanilla      |    31.1815    |    93,98     |